retaildevcrews/argo-labs/flamingo/readme.md

 ## Steps

-1. Ensure you are executing this lab from the cluster-add-ons/single-app-of-apps-per-cluster directory
+1. Ensure you are executing this lab from the flamingo directory

 2. Create k3d Clusters